 Thymosin Alpha 1 Side Effects

 Thymosin alfa-1 is very well tolerated and its adverse reactions are rare.
-Occasionally a burning sensation at the injection site and very occasionally transient loss of muscle mass.
+Occasionally a burning sensation at the insertion site and very occasionally transient loss of muscle mass.
 Can be seen: fever, nausea.
 It may happen that at the beginning of treatment there is a transient increase in serum ALT, twice above the baseline level.
 In these cases, treatment can be continued unless other signs or symptoms of liver disease appear.

 Cautions and Warnings